algogz/questions/q/aws-devop-pro.md

 </p></details><hr>

 ### QUESTION 16
-When an Auto Scaling group is running in Amazon Elastic Compute Cloud (EC2), your application rapidly scales up and down in response to load within a 10-minute window; however, after the load peaks, you begin to see problems in your configuration management system where previouslyterminatedAmazonEC2resourcesarestillshowingasactive.
+When an Auto Scaling group is running in Amazon Elastic Compute Cloud (EC2), your application rapidly scales up and down in response to load within a 10-minute window; however, after the load peaks, you begin to see problems in your configuration management system where previously terminated Amazon EC2 resources are still showing as active.
 What would be a reliable and efficient way to handle the cleanup of Amazon EC2 resources within your configuration management system?

 Choose 2 answers